 Leaders Must Give Hope

-Leaders must be primary givers of hope.
-In today’s world filled with plenty of things to worry about, we look to our leaders to give us hope.
-We want real assurances that tomorrow will be better than today.
-In some ways, it is one of the most important qualities of successful leaders.
-They give us hope – and we can work today knowing tomorrow will be better.
+Many call this the season of hope.
+And leaders must be primary givers of hope.
+In today’s world, filled with plenty of things to worry about, we look to our leaders to give us hope.
+We want real assurance that tomorrow will be better than today.
+In some ways, it is one of the essential qualities of successful leaders.
+Good leaders give us hope – and we can work today knowing tomorrow will be better.

-As a leader, it can be very difficult to find hope in a turbulent period.
-But, we must if we are to lead.
-Think back to the most important leaders in our country and our world.
+As a leader, finding hope in a turbulent period is sometimes challenging.
+But we must if we are to lead.
+Think back to the most influential leaders in our country and our world.
 They believed in a better future despite what was being experienced.
-They willed us to a better opportunity — starting with their own lives.
-They began living the future.
-They declared it possible – and then those who followed began to implement what was needed to make it happen.
+They willed us to a better opportunity—starting with their own lives.
+They began living the future before they thought it was possible.
+They declared it possible, and those who followed began to implement what was needed to make it happen.

-Consider President Kennedy’s declaration that we would be the first to land on the moon.
+Consider President Kennedy’s declaration that the United States would be the first to land on the moon.
 At the time, NASA had no idea how to make that happen.
 None.
 It was an outlandish commitment.
-But, we did it – successfully.
+But we did it – successfully.
 Would we have had the stamina and the commitment without the declaration of hope and belief first?
 I don’t believe so.
 I have seen this same kind of effect in our member companies and here at MACNY.
-Every achievable and meaningful change starts with a declaration that it is possible – and then that we are going to do it.
+Every meaningful change starts with a declaration that it is possible – and then we will do it.
 We do not yet know how.
-But, we will be doing it.
-And, so we start – and it becomes possible and then probable.
-After the fact, we identify how it happened.
+But we will be doing it.
+And so we start – and it becomes possible and then probable.
+Then, after the fact, we identify how it happened.
 We might even say it was inevitable.
-But, was it?
+But was it?
 No. Not until leaders and their teams declared it as possible and committed to doing it.
-Hope launched the entire effort.
+Hope began the entire effort.

 Do you have hope?
 What is it for?
 Are you ready to communicate it and commit to it?
-Do you encourage others to hope – and commit to a better future?
+Do you encourage others to have hope and commit to a better future?
 I hope you do.
-Because, if you do, you will be creating the future successes in our community.
-It is really the only thing that has.
-Almost 105 years ago, 13 manufacturing leaders got together at the Hotel Syracuse and launched the Manufacturers Association of Syracuse.
-Because of their hope and commitment to a better future I can now write you this article and tell you what we now have because of them.
-A century later, what those 13 leaders hoped for is still being realized.
-Could you do this for your company and your family?
+Because if you do, you will create future successes in our community.
+It is the only thing that has.
+One hundred and nine years ago, thirteen manufacturing leaders got together at the Hotel Syracuse and launched the Manufacturers Association of Syracuse.
+Because of their hope and commitment to a better future, I can now write you this article and tell you what we currently have because of them.
+There was a commitment to what was hoped for – and it is still being realized.
+Will you do this for your company and your family?
 I have hope, and I am convinced, you can!
-Please do it for all of us.
+So please do it for all of us.
+Thanks.